jlbaldwin/file_transfer/README.md

 This project consists of two programs: ftserver and ftclient. ftserver is written in c and requires compilation.
 The server program will remain active and listening until it is terminated from the terminal (with ctrl-c, for example).
 The server accepts two request flags: -l and -g.
 -l returns a current directory listing of the server. -g has an additional argument for a filename, and will transfer the file if it exists in the server's current directory.
-If the file does not exist, a message with be sent to the client.
+If the file does not exist, a message will be sent to the client.

 ftclient, is written in python and does not need to be compiled.
-Once running, ftclient will accept the -l and -g commands and send to the server input at the command line. -l returns the server contents and is displayed on client. -g returns the specific file to client, and the file will be written to the client current directory, overwriting any existing file with the same name.
+Once running, ftclient will accept the -l and -g commands and send to the server. -l returns the server contents and is displayed on client. -g returns the specific file to client, and the file will be written to the client current directory, overwriting any existing file with the same name.

 ## Launch